Changing payroll software mid-year and transitioning STP records

 - Import YTD figures into this payroll system using the opening balances feature;

-- Lodge an update event to report the YTD totals imported.
-Alternatively you can just wait to lodge your first pay event as this will include the imported YTD totals for the employees within that pay run.
+- Lodge an update event to report the YTD totals imported or alternatively wait to lodge the first pay event as this will include the imported YTD totals for the employees within that pay run.

 Detailed instructions on how this process works can be found here.

-What are the benefits of transitioning STP records using your existing BMS ID?
+What are the benefits of transitioning STP records using an existing BMS ID?

 There are quite a few.
 They are: